cjannun/cjannun/README.md

 **C.J.
-Annunziato**
+Annunziato**<br>
-- 🎓 Junior at the University of Florida studying Computer Science & Mathematics
+🎓 Junior at University of Florida studying CS & Math<br>
-- 👀 Interested in Software Engineering, Quantitative Trading, and Math/Algorithms
+👀 Interested in Software Engineering, Quantitative Trading, and Math/Algorithms<br>
-- 🌱 Currently learning about algorithm optimization, operating systems, and React
+🌱 Currently focused on learning algo optimization, operating systems, and React<br>
-- 👨‍💻 Summer '23 Software Engineering Intern at Dell Technologies
+👨‍💻 Summer '23 Software Engineering Intern at Dell Technologies<br>
-- 📫 Email me at c.annunziato@ufl.edu, or visit my website: https://www.cjannunziato.com/ for more info
+📫 Email me at c.annunziato@ufl.edu or visit my [website](https://www.cjannunziato.com/) for more info<br>
+> BE SO GOOD THEY CAN'T IGNORE YOU<br>
+~ Steve Martin

 <!---
 cjannun/cjannun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.